kaushikkanetkar/kaushikkanetkar.github.io/about.md

 ---

 I am **Kaushik Kanetkar** -  a Software Engineer and a Machine Learning enthusiast.
-This is my blog about my experiments and fun with AI.
+This is a blog about my experiments and fun with AI.